14 of the Best Cocktail Bars in Raleigh, N.C.

 Raleigh, N.C.'s cocktail culture is as vibrant as ever.
 From sophisticated speakeasies to local neighborhood hangouts, a well-crafted drink—perfect for a warm, sunny day or an intimate night out—is never far away in the Raleigh area.

 This craft cocktail bar from Ireland native and Hibernian Hospitality owner Niall Hanley is 6,000 square feet of 1920s America underground spirit.
-Located beneath Caffé Luna and directly across from Moore Square, Watts & Ward is a seemingly-endless cavern, with room after room of leather seating, vintage artwork, rustic tables, dim lighting and bookshelves full of history.
+Located beneath Caffé Luna and directly across from the new Moore Square, Watts & Ward is a seemingly-endless cavern, with room after room of leather seating, vintage artwork, rustic tables, dim lighting and bookshelves full of history.
 Tons of seating options, including big booths that are great for groups, an inventive cocktail menu and low-key jazz events all mean you'll need to carve out some time to swing by this speakeasy on a night out.

 Peek down a set of stairs off downtown Raleigh's Fayetteville Street and you'll be able to just barely catch a glimpse of a red neon sign lit up that reads "Foundation"—that's how you know you're in the right spot.
 This basement bar, where house-made colas and syrups are mixed into seasonal drinks, has blazed a path and opened doors for others in modern-day Raleigh's cocktail scene.

 Known for having some of the best drinks in the area, C. Grace has been consistently raved about since opening in 2011.
 The downstairs bar in the Glenwood South downtown district evokes memories of classic jazz clubs where the lights are low, the jazz is hot, the drinks are strong and the nights full of merriment.
 You'll find live music here five nights a week, paired with old-school drinks and a sophisticated ambiance.
-Our taste tests keep us coming back for the Indian Summer—rum, grapefruit, lime, cinnamon and Grand Marnier.

 One of the most popular downtown Raleigh nightlife spots—especially when the weather is warm—Whiskey Kitchen creates a memorable experience each time you walk through the open garage door entrance or score a table on the outside patio.
 With its unique vibe, tasty plates, crafted cocktails and large collection of whiskeys from across the world, this contemporary Southern kitchen has a lot to offer.
 Opt for a classic cocktail, an Old Fashioned or Manhattan, or something fun like the Berried Alive—vodka, blackberry shrub and ginger beer.